-Format your work correctly so that it is easily read.
+- Format your work correctly so that it is easily read.
 (12 pt font, convert to Google doc on upload or simply copy/paste, double spaced)

-If there is something you want particular attention paid to, leave us a note at the start of your submission.
+- If there is something you want particular attention paid to, leave us a note at the start of your submission in bold font.

-If you’re giving us a scene that’s later in your novel, give us a brief summary in bold font at the top of your submission.
+- If you’re giving us a scene that’s later in your novel, give us a brief summary in bold font at the top of your submission.

-Use your feedback, or don’t.
-The poilce won’t come knocking down your door if you decide something doesn’t fit.
+- Use your feedback, or don’t.
+The police won’t come knocking down your door if you decide something doesn’t fit.

-Respond to your fellow workshoppers if you agree or disagree with their feedback so the the Writer has more to go off of.
+- Respond to your fellow workshoppers if you agree or disagree with their feedback so the Writer has more to go off of.

-Recognize the difference between a “bad story” and “poor execution.”
-If you feel something feels derivitive, mention it and move on.
+- Recognize the difference between a “bad story” and “poor execution.”
+If you feel something feels derivative, mention it and move on.